Go Back Go Back

 “If it was up to me, I would go to the clinic every day to learn,” she said.

-UNFPA's work with IFH is supported by the Humanitarian Aid department of the European Commission (ECHO).
+UNFPA's work with IFH is supported by the European Civil Protection and Humanitarian Aid Operations department (ECHO).

 – Elspeth Dehnert